yoep/AreaControl/README.md

 ## Features

+### Clear surrounding area
+Use cops in the area for cleaning wrecks and death bodies in the surrounding area of the player (integration with Arrest Manager).

+- Auto call coroner service for death bodies
+- Auto call tow trucks for wrecks

 ### Close Road
 Closes the road closest to the player & cleans the road area from wrecks and death bodies (integration with Arrest Manager).